DanPlayz0/ticketsbot-self-host-guide/addons/packages/clean-up-services/README.md

 After you have installed this package with one of the above ways do `docker compose down && docker compose up -d` in your bot's directory.

-You should now have working cleaning services.
+You should now have working clean-up services.